 Chances are your typical family dinner table topics of conversation do not include financial planning.
 But they should!
+There are so many financial challenges in life, for example moving house can be expensive.
 Talking about money with your children might seem like a daunting task but it's an important one that can profoundly impact their lives.
 So where (and how) do you start?
 Thankfully these are just the questions Beth Kobliner answers in her new book, Make Your Kid a Money Genius (Even If You're Not), along with sharing many more valuable pieces of advice and information parents need to know.

 I'll admit I have not always been the most financially responsible person.
 I'm a bit impulsive, and I like to shop, so my spending habits were a little out of control when I was younger.
 Becoming a parent made me realize I needed to change my ways pretty swiftly.
 I wanted to spend the first few years at home with my son.
 When my husband and I decided to make that work we had to sit down and make some serious decisions about how to manage our money better.